KSP-SpaceDock/SpaceDock/api.md

 * `version`: The friendly version number about to be created
 * `changelog`: Markdown changelog
-* `game-version`: The version of KSP this is compatible with
+* `game-version`: The game version this is compatible with
 * `notify-followers`: If "yes", email followers about this update
 * `zipball`: The actual mod's zip file